jundalisay/spblist/content/en/research/descartes/man/article-18.md

 ---
-heading: Section 18
+heading: Article 18
 title: "Sight"
 # date: 2022-01-29
-weight: 16
+weight: 30
 description: "The sense of sight depends on two nerves composed of a vast number of extremely mobile capillaries"
 image: "/covers/man.jpg"
 writer: